sherpa/sherpa/README.md

 ======
 Sherpa is a modeling and fitting application for Python.
 It contains a powerful language for combining simple models into complex expressions that can be fit to the data using a variety of statistics and optimization methods.
-It is easily extensible to include user models, statistics and optimization methods.
+It is easily extensible to include user models, statistics, and optimization methods.

 What can you do with Sherpa?